max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 1.33 - 07/09/2018 =

+- Small tweaks for LRM Pro to allow the user create account with email only
+- Return user ID after login/registration to JS

+= VER 1.32 - 01/09/2018 =

+- Small tweaks for LRM Pro BuddyPress integration - option to disable BuddyPress form

+= VER 1.31 - 27/08/2018 =

+- Small tweaks for LRM Pro BuddyPress integration

+= VER 1.30 - 15/08/2018 =

+- Since this version if New Users Registration is Off in settings - Registration Tab will be hidden

 = VER 1.29 - 09/08/2018 =